 Price, per person

-Flights (Euro Traveller) with British Airways (Airbus A319); travel by private coach; hotel accommodation as described below; breakfasts; 3 lunches (two including wine tastings) and 4 dinners wine, water, coffee; all admissions; all tips for restaurant staff and drivers; all taxes; the services of the lecturer and tour manager.
+Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 3 lunches (two including wine tastings) and 4 dinners with wine, water, coffee; all admissions; all tips for restaurant staff and drivers; all taxes; the services of the lecturer and tour manager.

 Relais Il Chiostro, Pienza: 4-star former friary dating to the 15th century close to the main square; bedrooms vary in size and are simply decorated and furnished; the gardens and terrace have an impressive view and the restaurant serves good Tuscan cooking.
 Relais Vignale, Radda in Chianti: 4-star 17th-century manor house with historical links to Chianti wine production; several lounges, terrace with valley view, restaurant and outdoor pool; rooms vary in size.
 Single rooms are double rooms for sole use throughout.

 This is a walking tour, graded moderate.
 There are 6 walks: 1 is easy, 3 are moderate (of which 2 are optional) and 1 is challenging.
 It is essential for participants to have appropriate walking footwear, be in good physical condition and to be used to country walking with uphill and downhill content.
 If you are used to them you may find walking poles useful.
 Average distance by coach per day: 44 miles.